-HOME program activities, as outlined in the State's 2013 HOME Action Plan, conformed to the housing priorities identified in the 2013 Annual Action Plan/Consolidation Plan (ConPlan).
+HOME program activities, as outlined in the State's 2014 HOME Action Plan, conformed to the housing priorities identified in the 2014 Annual Action Plan/Consolidation Plan (ConPlan).
 Those priorities were designed to enhance suitable living environments through new accessibility, affordability and sustainability.
 The housing needs and market analysis section describes South Carolina's housing market in terms of supply, demand, condition, cost of housing and the housing stock available to serve persons with disabilities or special needs.

 The Authority continues to meet these objectives through its HOME activities which include: acquisition with rehabilitation, rehabilitation, new construction, and direct assistance in providing down payment/closing cost.
-In addition, its 2013 awards were made to various types of organizations (nonprofits, for-profits, and individuals).
+In addition, its 2014 awards were made to various types of organizations (nonprofits, for-profits, and individuals).

 The production of housing targeting persons with disabilities or special needs is increasing statewide.
-In 2013, the HOME program funded ten (10) projects totaling 32 units for persons with disabilities or special needs.
-The disability or special needs groups and the numbers of units served are as follows: homeless (13), elderly (6) and older persons (13).
+In 2014, the HOME program funded six (6) projects totaling 18 units for persons with disabilities or special needs.
+The disability or special needs groups and the numbers of units served are as follows: homeless (3), elderly (3), older persons (11), and mentally disabled (1).

 HOME staff provides an assortment of training for all participants and frequently participates in workshops, panels and meetings that support and educate nonprofit and for profit organizations, as well as other local agencies interested in affordable housing.
 Additionally, the HOME staff holds workshops to address specific topics related to the HOME requirements.
-The annual HOME application workshop was held February 4, 2014, at Embassy Suites Hotel in Columbia, SC and included a complete review of the Authority's application process along with the HOME federal requirements including but not limited to Relocation, Davis-Bacon, Minority Outreach/Section 3, and Lead Based Paint.
+The annual HOME application workshop was held January 26, 2015, at Embassy Suites Hotel in Columbia, SC and included a complete review of the Authority's application process along with the HOME federal requirements including but not limited to Relocation, Davis-Bacon, Minority Outreach/Section 3, and Lead Based Paint.
 It is expected that this open communication will lead to more efficient, comprehensive, and coordinated planning of all participants.
 Since nonprofit participation is increasing in the housing development field, HOME staff maintains a presence at venues that target nonprofit organizations by providing information about financial resources available for affordable housing.
 Additionally, HOME staff is available to offer encouragement and solutions to overcome the challenges of affordable housing development.